xBaank/Terminal.YoutubeMusic/Readme.md

 ## Features
 - Almost no CPU usage
 - Small memory usage
-- No dependencies (No MPV, no yt-dlp or youtube-dl)
+- No external dependencies (No MPV, no yt-dlp or youtube-dl)

 ## Download
 > [!WARNING]\